Black hole - neutron star mergers: The first mass gap and kilonovae: Mass ejection in BH-NS mergers

 \section{Mass ejection in BH-NS mergers}

 Some BH-NS mergers may produce an electromagnetic counterpart.
 For this to take place, the NS must disrupt outside the BH event horizon.
-In this section we discuss amount of mass (if any) that is ejected in BH-NS merger process.
+In this section we discuss the amount of mass (if any) that is ejected during the BH-NS merger process.

-Table~\ref{ejecta_prc} shows the fraction of BH-NS mergers in our intrinsic population ($z<1$; eq.~\ref{BHNS_fit2}) with any mass ejecta ($M_{\rm ej}>0.001\msun$) and with significant mass ejecta ($M_{\rm ej}>0.01\msun$) for all our models The corresponding distribution and reverse cumulative\footnote{By reverse cumulative distribution we mean fraction of systems with higher value than current argument} distributions are shown in Figures~\ref{Mej_hist} and ~\ref{Mej}, respectively.
+Table~\ref{ejecta_prc} shows the fraction of BH-NS mergers in our intrinsic population ($z<1$; eq.~\ref{BHNS_fit2}) with any mass ejecta ($M_{\rm ej}>0.001\msun$) and with significant mass ejecta ($M_{\rm ej}>0.01\msun$) for all our models.
+The corresponding distribution and reverse cumulative\footnote{By reverse cumulative distribution we mean the fraction of systems with a higher value than the current argument} distributions are shown in Figures~\ref{Mej_hist} and ~\ref{Mej}, respectively.

-The lowest ejecta mass found for BH-NS mergers produced by our simulations and calculated with equation~\ref{Mej_eq} is $M_{\rm ej}=0.0002\msun$, but we use $M_{\rm ej}=0.001\msun$ as threshold for marking systems with {\em any} mass ejection.
+The lowest ejecta mass found for BH-NS mergers produced by our simulations and calculated with equation~\ref{Mej_eq} is $M_{\rm ej}=0.0002\msun$, but we use $M_{\rm ej}=0.001\msun$ as the threshold for marking systems with {\em any} mass ejection.
 For our models that eject mass, the number of systems with $M_{\rm ej}<0.001\msun$ is negligible.
-The largest ejecta mass is $M_{\rm ej} \sim 0.03\msun$, which is consistent with results from \cite{rosswog2005mergers,kyutoku2015dynamical, barbieri2020kilonova}.
+The largest ejecta mass is $M_{\rm ej} \sim 0.07\msun$, which is consistent with the results from \cite{rosswog2005mergers,kyutoku2015dynamical, barbieri2020kilonova}.
 The ejecta mass estimated for the first confirmed NS-NS merger, GW170817: $\sim 0.0002-0.03\msun$~\citep{cote17,abbott2017estimating} is in the range of our estimates.

-The maximum fraction of BH-NS mergers with any ejecta among our models is $Fr=0.092$ (M383) and with significant ejecta is $Fr=0.029$ (also M383).
-This result is more pessimistic than earlier population synthesis predictions that showed that the maximum fraction of BH-NS mergers with mass ejecta is $0.4$ ~\citep{belczynski2008black}.
+For high BH spins (model M383; Geneva inefficient angular momentum transport), we obtain the maximum fraction of BH-NS mergers with any ejecta among our models: $\eta_2=0.087$ (see eq. \ref{BHNS_fit2}).
+This result is more pessimistic than earlier population synthesis predictions that showed the fraction of BH-NS mergers for rapidly spinning BHs with mass ejecta is as high as $0.4$~\citep{belczynski2008black}.
+This difference comes from the updated numerical simulations of ejecta mass, better constraints on the EoS, and an improved understanding of input stellar and binary physics.
+However, it should be noted that for low BH spins, our results are consistent with previous predictions that showed a $0.01$ fraction of BH-NS mergers with mass ejecta~\citep{belczynski2008black} .
+For comparison, our reference model with low BH spins (model M280: efficient MESA angular momentum transport) shows that the fraction of BH-NS mergers with any mass ejecta is comparable: $\eta_2=0.006$ (see Table~\ref{ejecta_prc}).